unt-libraries/untl-schemas/unixFileOutput/README.md

 ------------

 ### Root Element ###
 The root element must be `<unixFileOutput>`.
-No attributes are allowed.
-This element contains the following 5 required child elements:
+The namespace is required to be set to `http://digital2.library.unt.edu/unixFileOutput.xsd`.
+This element must contain the following 5 child elements:

 * `<identifier>`
 * `<version>`